Position title: Associate Professor

 School of Music

-Global Music Studies Initiative
+Global Music and Sound Studies Initiative

 “Creolizing Jazz, Jazzing the Tout-monde: Jazz Gwoka and the Poetics of Relation.”
 In American Creoles: The Francophone Caribbean and the American South, edited by Martin Munro and Celia Britton.
 Francophone Postcolonial Studies, New Series, vol. 3.
 Liverpool: Liverpool University Press, 2012.